sasagawa888/eisl/documents/DEBUG.md

 >
 ```

-## debugger
+## Debugger

-The break function or error interrupts execution and launches the debugger.
+The break function and errors interrupt execution and launch the debugger.
 When you enter the debugger, the prompt changes to >>.
 ?
 Will bring up the help screen.